djvoelker-archive/Binary-Number-Search/README.md

 but will not necessarily include those values.

 This is my first Python project.
 It is made using the tkinter and random libraries in Python.
+This project is not perfect as it is my first one.
+For example, I used too many global variables.